 Gonorrhea of the throat usually has no symptoms but sometimes causes a sore throat and difficulty swallowing.
 Gonorrhea in the eyes is serious – it can cause blindness if left untreated.

 Some people with gonorrhea have symptoms involving the rectum such as itching and discharge or possibly painful bowel movements.

 Making the Diagnosis

 Your doctor will ask you questions about your symptoms and may perform a physical exam.
-Your doctor will send either a urine sample, or a sample of the discharge from the infected site to a laboratory.
-The samples will be tested to see if they contain the bacteria that cause gonorrhea.
-Your doctor may also recommend that you be tested for other sexually transmitted infections, since people who have a sexually transmitted infection often have more than one.
+Your doctor will send either a urine sample, or a sample of the discharge from the infected site to a laboratory that will check it for gonorrhea.
+Your doctor may also perform a blood test to identify other diseases, since people who have a sexually transmitted infection often have more than one.